When Location Shapes Choice: Placement Optimization of Substitutable Products

 \subsection{Main Results: Approximation Guarantee}

 Given an assortment, finding the optimal placement for general browsing distributions is significantly more involved as customers may start browsing from various locations and may also travel between locations in myriad ways.
 In particular, the optimal solution may now require copies of a product to be placed in multiple locations.
-For example, consider the scenario where customer starts at any location $j\in G$ with probability\ $\frac{1}{m}$ and then either chooses the product at location $j$ or departs, i.e., $\mathbb{P}_B(\{j\})=\frac{1}{m}\,\, \forall j\in G$.
-Let $i_1=\max_{i\in N} r_i\phi(i,\{i\})$.
-Then, the optimal solution is to place product $i_1$ at all locations.
-This sheds light on a new trade off for the general placement problem - between displaying a larger collection of products and repeating the same (high revenue) product enough number of products.
+We illustrate the importance of repeating products with a simple example. { Recall that, for \placel\ the optimal placement without product repetition has the same revenue as the optimal placement with product repetition (see Remark \ref{pline}).} { \begin{example} Consider the scenario where customer starts at each location $j\in G$ with probability\ $\frac{1}{m}$ and then either chooses the product at location $j$ or departs, i.e., $\mathbb{P}_B(\{j\})=\frac{1}{m}\,\, \forall j\in G$.
+Let $i_1=\argmax_{i\in N} r_i\phi(i,\{i\})$.
+Since we can repeat a product at multiple locations, the optimal solution is to place product $i_1$ at all locations.
+This placement has expected revenue $R(\{i_1\})$.
+Now, suppose that all products apart from $i_1$ have price 0.
+Then, the expected revenue of the optimal placement that does not repeat any product is at most $\frac{1}{m} R(\{i_1\})$. \end{example} } This sheds light on a new trade off for the general placement problem - between displaying a larger collection of products and repeating the same (high revenue) product(s) at multiple locations.
 We address this new difficulty by using randomness in the placement.

-\textbf{Algorithm:} Given assortment $S^*_k$, let $X^r_k$ denote a uniformly random placement of products in $S^*_k$, i.e., at each location we place a uniformly randomly (and interdependently) chosen product from $S^*_k$.
+\textbf{Algorithm:} Given assortment $S^*_k$ as defined in Equation \eqref{eq:approx}, let $X^r_k$ denote a uniformly random placement of products in $S^*_k$, i.e., at each location we place a uniformly randomly (and interdependently) chosen product from $S^*_k$.
 Note that a single product in $S^*_k$ may be placed at multiple locations (we sample with replacement).
 Let,